Maxima of a Random Model of the Riemann Zeta Function over Intervals of Varying Length: Upper Bounds

 In particular, we can choose it such that $h_0=0$, and $|h_{k+1} - h_k| \leq \frac{e^{-j}}{2^{k}}$ (by taking $h_k$ the closest to $h$ in $\mathscr{H}_k$ when $k>0$).
 By continuity, we have

 The left-hand side being larger than $v \geq 1$, there is a $k^\star\geq 0$ such that

-We perform a union bound over every possibility of neighboring elements of $\mathscr{H}_{k+1}$ (which is of order $2^k$).
+We perform a union bound over every possibility of neighboring elements of $\mathscr{H}_{k+1}$.
 Let $(h_i)_i$ be an increasing enumeration of all elements of $\mathscr{H}_{k+1}$.
 With these observations, the contribution to Equation \eqref{bound2_pcross} coming from $v\geq 1$ is bounded by

 We use Chernoff's inequality with one real parameters $\lambda = \la_k$ (to be specified later), and obtain the bound

 The key step is to quantify the effect of the exponential factor on the probability of the event $\mathscr{B}_{j+1}$.
 For this, note that for each $h_i\in \mathscr{H}_{k+1}$,